inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 ### Upgrade InvenioRDM

-Make sure you that your virtual env is now running with Python 3.9.
+Make sure that your virtual env is now running with Python 3.9.

 Upgrade the RDM version: